Online Resource Allocation via Static Bundle Pricing: General Single-Minded Combinatorial Auctions: The Proof of Theorem

-\paragraph{Combined algorithm and guarantee.} Let $\alg_1$ denote the mechanism generated by the LP-based menu, and let the final algorithm $\alg$ run $\alg_1$ with probability $1/3$ and $\alg_2$ with probability $2/3$.
-Combining the previous bounds, we obtain
+\paragraph{Combined Algorithm and Competitive Ratio.} Let $\alg_1$ denote the mechanism generated by the EA-LP-based menu, and let the final algorithm $\alg$ run $\alg_1$ with probability $1/3$ and $\alg_2$ with probability $2/3$.
+Combining the previous bounds, we conclude the proof of Theorem~\ref{thm:general-single-minded}: